nemisj/yield-yield/docs/mocha.md

 });
 ```

-As you can see, no done is required, just wrap the function into the sync and
-make generator of it.
+As you can see, no done is required, just wrap the function into the sync and make generator of it. yield-yield will execute the mocha callback whenever your code is ready.
+Also don't be afraid to throw exceptions in the generator itself, whenever something is wrong.
+Mocha will recognize it and will mark test as failed.

 To run the code please pass the --harmony flag to the mocha